commschamp/cc_tutorial/tutorials/tutorial6/README.md

   the max ID number of all the messages does not exceed 10).
 If this is the case (like with this tutorial) then **static** dispatch array is created where the access index is actually message numeric ID, resulting in **O(1)** run-time performance.
-- If message IDs are too sparse then **Static Binary Search** dispatch (explained a bit later) is used.
+- If message IDs are too sparse then **Static Binary Search** dispatch is used.

 The dispatch strategy in case of the used schema (with sequential IDs and low number of messages) and lack of polymorphic dispatch via interface is chosen to still be polymorphic but with